fixmylife-boilerplates/fixmylife-node-api/README.md

 You can change the posts seeded data to fit your projects needs you can get creative and add as posts just remember to add a user id to user_id.
 [002-posts.js](https://github.com/fixmylife-boilerplates/fixmylife-node-api/blob/master/database/seeds/002-posts.js)

+## Acknowledgements
+Photos used for this api for the seeded data were provided by [unsplash.com](https://unsplash.com/)

 ## License
 Fixmylife Node Api is free to anyone who would like to use it [licensed as MIT](https://github.com/fixmylife-boilerplates/fixmylife-node-api/blob/master/LICENSE).